jinnovation/cs238-indiv/README.md

 ### Build Instructions ###

+The demo is located in the `demo/` directory.

 Building the demo requires the
 [Flex SDK](http://www.adobe.com/devnet/flex.html).
-With it installed, one can build with:
+With it installed, one can, while inside the demo directory, build with:
 ```
+mxmlc
-mxmlc -static-link-runtime-shared-libraries src/Elizabeth.as -output ./demo.swf
+-static-link-runtime-shared-libraries src/Elizabeth.as -output ./demo.swf
 ```
-There is also a Makefile; `make` will run the above.
+There is also a Makefile; `make` will run the above command.

 Alternatively, this project and presentation is also hosted [here](http://jinnovation.github.io/cs238-indiv/); the demo is on the last